-The costs of acquired computer software, such as licences, are capitalised on the basis of the costs incurred to acquire, and bring to use, the specific software.
+The costs of acquired computer software, such as licences, that are expected to generate economic benefits over a period in excess of one year, are capitalised on the basis of the costs incurred to acquire, and bring to use, the specific software.
 Amortisation of acquired computer software is on a straight-line basis over their operational lives, which is generally up to five years.
+Maintenance costs are expensed as incurred.